gaojun4ever/gaojun4ever.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a second year master student at School of Computer Science and Technology, Soochow University, majoring in Natural Language Processing.
+I am a final year master student at School of Computer Science and Technology, Soochow University, majoring in Natural Language Processing.
 I am supervised by Prof. Junhui Li.
 My research interest revolves around real-world problems related to natural languages and text information.

 I am currently a research intern at Tencent AI Lab.
 My recent research concentration is primarily on open-domain dialog systems.